pingcap/docs-cn/op-guide/configuration.md

 + The value can be (true) or (false). (true) is to enable metrics and pprof. (false) is to disable metrics and pprof.

 ### --metrics-addr
-+ prometheus pushgateway address
++ Prometheus pushgateway address
 + default: ""
-+ Leaving it empty will disable prometheus client from pushing.
++ Leaving it empty stops the Prometheus client from pushing.

 ### --metrics-intervel
-+ prometheus client push interval in seconds
++ Prometheus client push interval in seconds
 + default: 0
-+ Setting the value to 0 stops prometheus client from pushing.
++ Setting the value to 0 stops Prometheus client from pushing.

 ## Placement Driver (PD)